Frequenty Asked Questions

 - When is Torucon?

-Torucon 2019: A World of Secrets takes place August 10th-11th, at Clarion Hotel & Congress.
+Torucon 2020: Celebration! takes place on August 8th-9th, at Clarion Hotel & Congress.

 - Do you serve food at Torucon?

 Yes!
 Clarion whips up a hot meal for our guests on both days of the convention.
-More information about what's being served and prices will come shortly.
+Information about the offer coming soon.

 - Do you have a coat room?